root676/G08_python_for_geosciences/README.md

 ## French Terminal Roulette

-The French Terminal Roulette programm is implemented through object-orientated python-programming, which makes the code easier to unterstand and allows a fast error detection considering the small code-lenth of methods.
+The French Terminal Roulette programm can be started with the `main.py` file.
+The program is implemented through object-orientated python-programming, which makes the code easier to unterstand and allows a fast error detection considering the small code-length of methods.
 The whole program ensures stability through a lot of checks to catch all the input errors made by the user.
 To program should shut down if the user types in something wrong, so there is always the possibility to give the specific input again.